Abbitrate-Cibi/Cyclistic-Bike-Share-Customer-Conversion-Analysis/README.md

 The exploratory data analysis was conducted using **Google BigQuery** to uncover key behavioral differences between Subscribers and Customers.

-- You can view the full BigQuery SQL script with comments and insights here: [SQL BigQuery SQL Script](./analysis.sql)
+- You can view the full BigQuery SQL script with comments and insights here: [SQL BigQuery Script](./analysis.sql)